 - Functional history: premorbid functional status, current functional status, assistive device use, and dyspnea during activity.

 Patient assessment should focus on the following:

-- Any signs of hypoxemia, lung auscultation to evaluate for any effusion, and areas of atelectasis or bronchial constriction.
+- Lung auscultation to evaluate for effusion, areas of atelectasis and bronchial constriction.

 - Inspection to evaluation for accessory muscle use and to assess for any deformity.

 - Heart auscultation to assess for cardiac/valvular disease.

 - Examination of the muscle bulk for any signs of atrophy or cachexia.

 - Manual muscle testing to assess strength focusing on muscles used for ambulation.

 Both before and after transplant, examination should also focus on signs of comorbid and secondary diseases (eg, diabetes, renal disease, neurologic examination, gastrointestinal involvement).